-Good corporate governance is considered central to achieving the Bank's objectives and fundamental in maintaining a leading position within the local and regional banking sectors.
+Good corporate governance is considered central to achieving the Bank's objectives, and fundamental in maintaining a leading position within the local and regional banking sectors.

 BBK takes pride in ensuring exceptional standards of corporate governance are met.
-Our Corporate governance policy is underpinned by international standards of best practice.
+Our corporate governance policy is underpinned by international standards of best practice.

-Initiatives in 2014
+Initiatives in 2015

-BBK implemented initiatives in 2014 to enhance the corporate governance practices at the Bank.
-These include continuing reviewing the corporate governance framework and policies, Board Committees' charters and all other Bank policies especially risk management policies by the Board.
-An external firm was appointed to perform the evaluation of the Board and its Committees.
-The process included improved questionnaires relevant to the banking sector, interviews with the management and the Board members for expressing their views freely and was concluded with recommendations for improvement.
+BBK implemented initiatives in 2015 to enhance corporate governance practices at the Bank.
+These include continuing reviewing all Bank policies - especially risk management policies -and the full cycle of reviewing the Bank's policies was successfully completed by the Board in 2015.
+The evaluation process for the Board, its committees and Board members was successfully completed during the year and was concluded with recommendations for improvement.
+An action plan was prepared to follow up, addressing 2015 and previous years' recommendations (long-term recommendations).
 Furthermore, enhanced disclosures were published in the annual report.
-The corporate governance section on the website was revamped and a new Board resolution register with the objective of keeping record of all Board and Board Committees' decisions for the ease of retrieval of those resolutions was developed.
+The corporate governance section of the Arabic website was created and a new Board resolution register was adopted, with the objective of keeping records of all Board and Board committee decisions for ease of retrieval.

-The Board has also approved new remuneration policies and a new training and competency policy to comply with the CBB requirements.
-A full training schedule was approved by the Board for the year 2015 to cater for the same.
-Consequently, the Board has approved amendments to the terms of reference of the Nomination, Remuneration, and Corporate Governance Committee to reflect the issues mentioned above.
+The Board has also implemented new remuneration policies and the new training and competency policy.
+A full training schedule was approved by the Board for the year 2015, and the attendance of Board members was closely monitored.